 - Policies and procedures

-Modern AI systems can be trained directly on this existing content, instantly making your knowledge searchable, conversational, and available around the clock.
+Modern AI systems like FAQ Ally can be trained directly on this existing content, quickly making your knowledge searchable, conversational, and available around the clock.
+Simply upload your documents PDFs, Word files (DOCX), text files (TXT), CSV, JSON, XML, HTML, Markdown (MD), or internal notes and the AI extracts knowledge automatically, creating an intelligent knowledge base in minutes, not months.

 4. Start With Low-Risk, High-Impact Use Cases